opensecuritycontroller/opensecuritycontroller.org/troubleshooting/network-troubleshooting/osc-url-access.md

    * Check the server status by using the command [`server status`](../../references/cli.md/#server-status).

    * If the returned status is **Open Security Controller Server is running**, OSC should be accessible through its URL.
-If you are still unable to access OSC URL, there may be an environment problem on your client (i.e.: firewall configuration, browser settings, etc).
+If you are still unable to access OSC URL, there may be an environment problem on your client (e.g.: firewall configuration, browser settings, etc).

    * If the returned status is **Open Security Controller Server is not running**, start the server using the command [`server start`](../../references/cli.md/#server-start).